jonshiach/graphics-notes/_sources/_pages/06_3D_worlds.md

 ### The View matrix

 To view the world space we create a virtual camera and place it in the world space.
-We need to translate the whole of the world space so that the camera is at $(0,0,0)$ and the rotate the world space so that the camera is pointing down the $z$-axis ({numref}`view-space-figure`).
+We need to translate the whole of the world space so that the camera is at $(0,0,0)$ and then rotate the world space so that the camera is pointing down the $z$-axis ({numref}`view-space-figure`).

 ```{figure} ../_images/06_view_space.svg
 :width: 350